DericWmy/HuME/README.md

 # Hierarchical Fusion Network with Manifold Learning for Multimodal Humor Recognition on Memes
-This is the dataset for our paper `Hierarchical Fusion Network with Manifold Learning for Multimodal Humor Recognition on Memes`
+📜This is the dataset for our paper `Hierarchical Fusion Network with Manifold Learning for Multimodal Humor Recognition on Memes`

 ## 1.1 Dataset Construction Process